mongodb/specifications/source/bson-binary-vector/bson-binary-vector.md

 These representations correspond to the numeric types supported by popular numerical libraries for vector processing, such as NumPy, PyTorch, TensorFlow and Apache Arrow.
-Storing and retrieving vector data using the same densely packed format used by these libraries can result in up to significant memory savings and processing efficiency.
+Storing and retrieving vector data using the same densely packed format used by these libraries can result in significant memory savings and processing efficiency.

 ### META